 - Since 1998 average global temperatures have neither warmed nor cooled to any significant degree.

 - Carbon dioxide is not a pollutant, and not a harmful substance; it is plant food.
 Like water, energy from the sun, and the atmosphere, carbon dioxide is essential to life on earth.
+Every living thing on earth contains carbon.

 We could write much more about this but will conclude these remarks by considering one phenomenon that is supposed to be circumstantial evidence of the danger of global warming to human beings and animals.
 That is the polar bears.
 According to Al Gore’s film An Inconvenient Truth (2006), polar bears face extinction due to melting of ice in the arctic.
 However, the polar bear population has actually increased from 5,000 to 25,000 in recent decades.
 The biggest threat to polar bears is human hunting of the bears.
 This subject is examined in detail in the book Cool It: The Skeptical Environmentalist’s Guide to Global Warming (2007) by Bjorn Lomborg.